 The High Guidance Level is provided as an advisory guideline for construction of lakeshore development, water dependent structures, and operation of water management structures.
 The High Guidance Level is the expected Historic P10 of the lake.
-Because Historic data are available, the High Guidance Level was established at 102.1 feet above NGVD 29 (100.9 feet above NAVD 88), the Historic P10 elevation.
+Because Historic data are not available and Lake Anoka is Structurally Altered, the High Guidance Level was established at 123.6 ft above NGVD 29 (122.6 ft above NAVD 88), the higher of the Current P10 (123.6 feet above NGVD 29, 122.6 feet above NAVD 88) and the Control Point (123.1 feet above NGVD 29, 122.1 feet above NAVD 88) elevations.

 The Low Guidance Level is provided as an advisory guideline for water dependent structures, information for lake shore residents, and operation of water management structures.
 The Low Guidance Level is the elevation that a lake's water levels are expected to equal or exceed ninety percent of the time (P90) on a long-term basis.
 The level is established using Historic or Current data, and in some cases, RLWR statistics.
-Because Historic data are available, the Low Guidance Level was established at 99.6 feet above NGVD 29 (98.4 feet above NAVD 88), the Historic P90 elevation.
+Because Historic data are not available, and the difference between the Current P10 and the Current P90 (4.4 feet) is greater than the Lake Wales Ridge area RLWR90 (2.4 feet), the Low Guidance Level was established at 121.2 feet above NGVD 29 (120.2 feet above NAVD 88) by subtracting the Lake Wales Ridge area RLWR90 from the High Guidance Level (123.6 feet above NGVD 29, 122.6 feet above NAVD 88).